lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 ## Install `cmake`

-The steps for building PineTime Firmware are based on [this doc](https://github.com/JF002/Pinetime/blob/master/doc/buildAndProgram.md).
+The steps for building PineTime Firmware are based on [the firmware building doc](https://github.com/JF002/Pinetime/blob/master/doc/buildAndProgram.md) and the [DFU packaging doc](https://github.com/JF002/Pinetime/blob/master/bootloader/README.md).

 We use a popular tool called [`cmake`](https://cmake.org/).
 (It's like an evolved `make`)